Tips for Nominating Committee

 - Candidates notified and election results distributed by e-mail.
 Section chairs are notified after the candidates are notified.

-- Nominating Committee chair submits materials to IS Archivist.
-Only non-confidential materials (committee roster, call for nominations, publicity pieces, and final election results) are sent.
+- Nominating Committee chair submits materials to the IS Archive on ALA Connect in accordance with the IS Archiving Instructions.
+Only non-confidential materials (call for nominations, publicity pieces, and final election results) are sent.